-In Guyana smoking cessation support is available in some hospitals and offices of health professionals.
+In Jamaica smoking cessation support is available in most primary care facilities and hospitals and in some offices of health professionals and parts of the community.
 Pharmacological treatment is also available.
 Currently there is no national toll-free quitline available to the public.